9K-Developments/9K-Developments/README.md

-# Hi, I'm [Your Name] 👋
+# Hi, I'm 9K 👋

 ## About Me
 Hello everyone!
-I'm [Your Name], a passionate full-stack developer and game modder with a deep love for coding in a wide variety of programming languages.
+I'm 9K, a passionate full-stack developer and game modder with a deep love for coding in a wide variety of programming languages.
 My primary focus is on creating **FiveM scripts** and building sleek, high-performance user interfaces, but I also enjoy exploring many other languages and technologies to craft innovative solutions that push boundaries. 🚀💡✨

 I am currently working in **Shenzhen, China** 🇨🇳🏙️, a vibrant hub of innovation where technology and creativity flourish!